 4) Review Class Insights to Identify Areas for Student Support

-Make sure your class is mastering the topics by reviewing My Class Insights regularly.
-Consider giving your class extra assignments on topics that WebAssign has flagged as areas of concern.
-In addition, you can direct specific students to topics in the Personal Study Plan for individual support.
+Make sure your class is mastering the topics by reviewing Class Insights regularly.
+Consider giving your class extra assignments, video lessons or practice opportunities on topics that WebAssign has flagged as areas of concern.
+In addition, you can direct specific students to topics in the Personal Study Plan if available, for individual support.

 5) Don’t Let Students Jump Ahead